docker-archive/classicswarm/docs/scheduler/filter.md

 constraint and applied resource management on top of them.
 Only `node-1` was selected because it's the only host running flash.

-Suppose you want run an Nginx frontend in a cluster.
+Suppose you want to run an Nginx frontend in a cluster.
 In this case, you wouldn't want flash drives because the frontend mostly writes logs to disk.

 ```bash
 $ docker tcp://<manager_ip:manager_port> run -d -P -e constraint:storage==disk --name frontend nginx